ansys/pyadditive/doc/source/getting-started/index.rst

 ---------------------------------

 Support for Python debugging is built into Visual Studio Code.
-However, in order to stop on break points in unit tests, you must comment out the ``addopts`` line in ``pyproject.toml``.
+However, to stop on break points in unit tests, you must comment out the ``addopts`` line in ``pyproject.toml``.
 The coverage flags for ``pytest`` prevent the debugger from stopping at breakpoints.
 Restore the ``addopts`` line when you are finished debugging.